ga-curriculum/intro-to-the-terminal-and-bash-scripting/what-is-the-terminal/README.md

 ### 1. Using a GUI (Graphical User Interface)

 The most familiar way to interact with a computer is through a Graphical User Interface (GUI).
 A GUI provides a visual representation of the files, applications, and data on your computer.
-For example, when you see icons on your desktop and click on them with your mouse cursor, you’re instructing the computer to open a file or run a program.
-This click-and-point interaction makes it easy for users to communicate with their computer without needing to type commands.
+For example, when you see icons on your desktop and click on one with your cursor, you’re instructing the computer to open a file or run a program.
+This point-and-click interaction makes it easy for users to communicate with their computer without needing to type commands.
 It’s a friendly, intuitive way to interact.

 ### 2. Using a Terminal (Command Line Interface)